AndrasKovacs/smalltt/README.md

 ### Language overview

-smalltt is a minimal dependent type theory implementation.
+Smalltt is a minimal dependent type theory implementation.
 Features:

 - Type-in-type.
 - Dependent functions.
-- Agda-style implicit functions.
+- Agda-style implicit functions with named implicit arguments.
 - Basic pattern unification.
 - A distinguished top-level scope and local let-definitions.
 - An executable which can load a single file at once, and lets us